LambdaSven/Advent-of-Code/README.md

 Most of the cleaning up I did post initial completion revolved around the phrase `add(ip + *(ip+i+1), ip + *(ip+i+2), ip + *(ip+i+3));` that was in the original code.
 I went through a few revisions deciding how to alter it, and eventually decided on making `ip` an actual pointer, and finalize the expression as `add(program[*(ip+1)], program[*(ip+2)], program + *(ip + 3))`.

 I also cleaned up the while loop in `readFile()`.
 Instead of using a sentinel I use the return value of `fscanf` itself, terminating only when it no longer is able to parse the input in the format `%d,`.

+I switched to using `memcpy` so that the code looked nicer and was less prone to leaks